 Finally, the pastors teaching calendar helps the pastor reinforce his or her yearly vision.
 Most pastors have a big idea of what they’re wanting to accomplish throughout the year.
 By having a teaching calendar you can be very intentional on what you’re pouring in your people.

 These are the reasons why I have adopted a teaching calendar.
 I personally believe there is no right or wrong way to do this.
-The important thing is to take an intentional approach at teaching the Word of God.
+The important thing is to take an intentional approach to teaching the Word of God.
 Below is a sample teaching calendar that I helped a pastor friend create for his church.